 You know what Kegel exercises are, you’ve tried to do them, and you’ve seen minimal results.
 What next?
 The good news is there are a bunch of Kegel exercise devices and Kegel machines on the market that can improve your pelvic floor health.
 The best Kegel exercisers teach you how to do the pelvic floor exercises correctly.
 Done consistently, Kegels are proven to strengthen and tone your pelvic floor muscles.
-Other treatments beyond the devices are described further below.

 How do Kegel exercisers work?

 Your pelvic floor consists of a network of layered muscles, kind of like a hammock, that supports your bladder, uterus, vagina, and rectum.
 Just as with the rest of your body, these muscles need exercise to stay toned and function correctly.
 Kegels exercisers target these pelvic floor muscles, teaching your body to contract and release the muscles to tighten and improve strength.
 Some Kegel exercise devices use internal, vaginal probes to either train you how to do Kegels or actually do them for you.
-External devices are not invasive and stimulate your muscles to do Kegels longer and stronger than you could on your own.
+External Kegel exercisers are not invasive and stimulate your muscles to do Kegels longer and stronger than you could on your own.

 What’s the best Kegel exerciser for me?

 Review: Easy to use to isolate pelvic floor muscles.
-Once you identify your muscles, it’s easier to do Kegels on your own.
+Once you identify your muscles, it’s easier to do Kegels anywhere on your own.

 Review: Fit can be uncomfortable.
 The games are fun at first.
 Once you identify pelvic floor muscles, it’s easier to do Kegels on your own.

-Review: Clinically proven to work and some are quite strong.
+Review: Clinically proven to work, and some are quite strong.
 Contracts the correct muscles for you, but the vaginal activation leaves you feeling somewhat “violated.”
 It’s hard to commit to consistent private sessions.

-Review: Clinically proven to work.
+Review for ELITONE: Clinically proven to work.
 Easy to use while going about normal daily tasks.
 Easy is the key so that you will continue with the treatments.

 Are there other stress urinary incontinence treatments?